ytsruh/homethings/README.md

 # Homethings

-A Pocketbase app consisting of mini-apps and homelab
+A Pocketbase & React app consisting of mini-apps and homelab

 ## ENVIRONMENT VARIABLES